-Gas and oil
+Gas & oil

 Gravity has been used successfully to monitor water influx in gas fields.
 Subsidence can give valuable reservoir information for both oil and gas fields.